dayyass/graph-based-clustering/README.md

 ### Graph-Based Clustering

-Graph-Based Clustering using connected components and spanning trees.
+Graph-Based Clustering using connected components and minimum spanning trees.

 Both clustering methods, supported by this library, are **transductive** - meaning they are not designed to be applied to new, unseen data.